“A beautifully restored 17th century palazzo offering glamorpuss rooms and gastronomy in the wine hills of Monferrato”

 All rooms are supplied with local, hand-made olive-oil soap, generous bottles of Verde shampoo and bath/shower gel, heavy white towels, fluffy bathrobes and posies of flowers.
 All come with a minibar fridge and hot drinks tray (if you want fresh of milk, just ask).

-The hotel’s restaurant - La Vie - is an informal guests-only dining room, with views of the garden and pool, offering a simple daily three-course table d’hote menu (see Rates).
-Prepared by Hungarian chef, Zoltan Sipos, a typical meal might include lasagne al forno, followed by chicken with porcini sauce, panna cotta and a selection of local cheeses.
+The hotel’s restaurant - La Vie - is an informal guests-only dining room, with views of the garden and pool, offering a simple daily 3-course table d’hote menu.
+Prepared by Ian Simpson, Tilda Chef of the Year 2014, a typical meal might include a red prawn ravioli with a prosecco sauce, porcini risotto, ragu of wild boar with root vegetables and roast garlic polenta, followed by vanilla pannacotta with Moscato-drenched berries.
 Dishes vary according to the season, and all are served with a selection of Piedmontese wines.

 Breakfast is served in a garden room by the bar, where doors open out onto a terrace (you can eat outside on fine days); expect fresh fruit, cereals, breads, pastries and preserves, hams, cheeses and eggs to order.